 Agrasen Ki Baoli, which is a fascinating ancient step well

 - After the warm and lively welcoming ceremony in Delhi, the Palace on Wheels itinerary takes you to Jaipur where the stunning Pink City greets you upon waking up.
 As part of the Golden Triangle India tour, Jaipur is one of India’s most popular tourist destinations.
 A royal welcome awaits guests complete with music and garlands, similar to the welcoming ceremony in Delhi, although for us on this stop, there was also lively music and two massive elephants to greet us.
-After a sumptuous lunch at the Rambagh Palace, guests are taken into a tour of the city onboard luxury buses.
+After a sumptuous lunch at the Rambagh Palace, guests are taken on a tour of the city onboard luxury buses.
 The tour covers some of the best tourist places in India such as the:

 Albert Hall Museum